Northampton County, North Carolina

 - 1922 - The county seat is officially named Jackson, which remains the county seat today.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Northampton County, North Carolina.
+This timeline provides a concise overview of the key events in the history of Northampton County, North Carolina.